 That’s all folks!

 I hope you all enjoyed my list of ten awesome books set in New York City.
-Will you be checking out any of these books?
+Let me know if you’ve read any or plan on it.
 Thank you for reading!

 If you liked it, pin it!